2023 Best Electrical Engineering Schools in Michigan

 Read full report on Electrical Engineering at Lawrence Technological University

-With a ranking of #6, Grand Valley State University did quite well on this year’s best schools for electrical engineering students.
-GVSU is a fairly large public school located in the suburb of Allendale.
+Grand Valley State University landed the #6 spot in the 2023 rankings for the best electrical engineering programs.
+GVSU is a fairly large public school located in the large suburb of Allendale.

 The average amount in student loans that EE majors at GVSU take out is $27,521.